-Chelsea has been commissioned by ensembles and organizations including Altered Sound Duo, Trompo, Driftwood Trio, Siroko Duo, the Strong National Museum of Play, the Charleston Symphony Orchestra, the College of Charleston Orchestra, and the Cane Bay Cobra Chorale.
-Her works have been performed during various festivals including the Oregon Bach Composers Symposium, Southern Division American Choral Directors Association, Piccolo Spoleto, and the European American Musical Alliance.
+Chelsea has been commissioned by groups including Altered Sound Duo, Siroko Duo, the Strong National Museum of Play, the Charleston Symphony Orchestra, the College of Charleston Orchestra, and the Cane Bay Cobra Chorale.
+Her works have been performed during various festivals including the 2019 National SCI Composers Conference, the Ball State New Music Festival, New Music on the Point, the Oregon Bach Festival, Southern Division American Choral Directors Association, Piccolo Spoleto, and the European American Musical Alliance.

-Chelsea desires to enrich the community through instilling a love and understanding of music to various generations.
-She currently teaches undergraduate music theory at Stony Brook University and private piano lessons in the Long Island area.
-While residing in Rochester, NY, Chelsea served as the choir director and staff accompanist for Plank South Elementary School and was the graduate assistant for the Composition Department at Eastman.
+At Stony Brook, Chelsea serves as a graduate assistant teaching undergraduate aural skills.
+She also teaches private piano lessons in the Long Island area.
+While residing in Rochester, NY, Chelsea was the choir director and staff accompanist for Plank South Elementary School and was the graduate assistant for the Composition Department at Eastman.
 While in Charleston, Chelsea taught piano and music theory for five years at Encore Music Studios, was a music theory tutor at the College of Charleston, played piano for the CofC Contemporary Ensemble, served as the alto section leader for CofC Concert Choir and the Church of the Holy Communion, and took the role of assistant director for CofC Concerts.
-She has also been a member of the Charleston-based Taylor Festival Choir for the past 4 seasons.
+She has also been a member of the Charleston-based professional ensemble Taylor Festival Choir for the past 5 seasons.

 Outside of music, Chelsea loves spending time with friends and family, cooking, caring for her many plants, being on the water, playing fast-paced card games, and watching otter videos.